thepartly/reflectapi/docs/src/getting-started/quick-start.md

 3. **Generate schema** as JSON for client generation
 4. **Generate clients** using the CLI tool

 That's it!
-You've built your first ReflectAPI.
+You've built your first `reflectapi`.